European robin

-The European robin (Erithacus rubecula), known simply as the robin or robin redbreast in the British Isles, is a small insectivorous passerine bird that belongs to the Old World flycatcher family Muscicapidae.
-It is found across Europe, east to Western Siberia and south to North Africa; it is sedentary in the west and south of its range, and migratory in the north and east of its range where winters are harsher.
+The European robin (Erithacus rubecula), known simply as the robin or robin redbreast in the British Isles, is a small insectivorous passerine bird belonging to the Old World flycatcher family Muscicapidae.
+It is found across Europe, as far east as Western Siberia, and as far south as North Africa.
+It is sedentary in the west and south of its range, and migratory in the north and east of its range where winters are harsher.

-It is 12.5–14.0 cm in length; the male and female are identical in plumage, with an orange-toned red breast and face lined with grey, brown upper-parts and a whitish belly.
-Juveniles are distinct, freckled brown all over and without the red breast; first-winter immatures are like the adults, except for more obvious yellow-brown tips to the wing covert feathers (inconspicuous or absent in adults).
+It is 12.5–14.0 cm in length.
+The male and female are identical in plumage, with an orange-toned red breast and face lined with grey, brown upper-parts and a whitish belly.
+Juveniles are distinct, being freckled brown all over and lacking the red breast.
+First-winter immatures resemble the adults, except they have more obvious yellow-brown tips to the wing covert feathers, which are inconspicuous or absent in adults.

 Etymology

-The distinctive orange breast of both sexes contributed to the European robin's original name of "redbreast", orange as a colour name being unknown in English until the 16th century, by which time the fruit of the same name had been introduced.
-The Dutch roodborstje, French rouge-gorge, Swedish rödhake, German Rotkehlchen, Italian pettirosso, Spanish petirrojo and Portuguese pisco-de-peito-ruivo all refer to the distinctively coloured front.
+The distinctive orange breast of both sexes contributed to the European robin's original name of "redbreast".
+The word orange did not become a recognised colour name in English until the 16th century, by which time the fruit of the same name had been introduced.
+Other names for the bird in different languages also refer to its distinctive colouring: Czech červenka, Dutch roodborstje, French rouge-gorge, Swedish rödhake, German Rotkehlchen, Italian pettirosso, Spanish petirrojo, Hungarian vörösbegy, and Portuguese pisco-de-peito-ruivo.

 In the 15th century, when it became popular to give human names to familiar species, the bird came to be known as robin redbreast, which was eventually shortened to robin.
-As a given name, Robin is originally a smaller form of the name Robert.
+As a given name, Robin is originally a diminutive of the name Robert.
 The term robin is also applied to some birds in other families with red or orange breasts.
 These include the American robin (Turdus migratorius, a thrush) and the Australasian robins of the family Petroicidae, the relationships of which are unclear.

 Other older English names for the bird include ruddock and robinet.
-In American literature of the late 19th century, this robin was frequently called the English robin.
+In American literature of the late 19th century, this robin was often referred to as the English robin.